solectrus/csv-importer/README.md

 - Login to your host machine where SOLECTRUS is running
 - CD into the folder where the .env of SOLECTRUS file is located
-- Create a folder `csv` and put the CSV files into it (no subfolders inside!)
+- Create a folder `csv` and put the CSV files into it (subfolders allowed)
 - Run the following command:

 ```bash